 Teach children to swim.

-The best prevention from water risks, of course, is teaching how to swim.
+Of course, the best prevention from water risks is teaching how to swim.
 Children can start joining swimming lessons from 3 years old.
-Safe Kids Worldwide notes that it’s essential for your kid to develop these general survival skills before he/she enters the water:
+Safe Kids Worldwide notes that it’s essential for your kid to develop these general survival skills before they enter the water:

 - learn how to enter the water that is over the head and then return;